erdo/n8/README.md

 _Note: a legacy or hybrid android app that still uses fragments or multiple activities, can't maintain its back stack in the same stateful manner as a 100% compose app can and therefore won't get much utility from N8_

 ### Details

-Goals of N8 navigation: pure kotlin, low config, minimally coupled, type safe and have an obvious API

 It's not necessary to specify navigation routes upfront, N8 just builds the navigation graph as you go, ensuring that back operations always make sense.
 These are the main functions your code